arseniedev/oarbit-pulse/README.md

 # OarBit Pulse — Routine Management App
+> BCDE213 - Interactive Media Development
+>
-OarBit Pulse is a lightweight routine management application built with TypeScript, designed to help users build consistent habits through structured tracking, intelligent reminders, and actionable insights.
+>  OarBit Pulse is a lightweight routine management app project, as part of the **BCDE213 - Interactive Media Development** course.
+This app is built with TypeScript, designed to help users build consistent habits through structured tracking, intelligent reminders, and actionable insights.

 🔗** Live Demo:** [ link to be added ]